 The settlement agreement is a contract between the parties.
 If one party breaches its terms then the other party will have an action for breach of contract.
 This will usually be pursued by way of a separate action.
-However, where the terms of the settlement agreement have been incorporated into the act of court, the aggrieved party may apply to court within the same proceedings for enforcement.
+However, where the terms of the settlement agreement have been incorporated into the act of court, it may be possible for the aggrieved party to apply to court within the same proceedings for enforcement.
+This will depend on the terms of the order and the settlement agreement that the aggrieved party is seeking to enforce.